 Orders are also being taken with Dianne in the Church office on 4625 0783.

 1kg round or log shaped – $25

 If it is not convenient for you to give in person at our Sunday services, you may wish to use direct debit.
 The following are our bank details.

 BSB 634 634

 Uniting Financial Services.

-Spurred to action by the recent War on Waste program on the ABC, eight of us got together on 28th June to talk about why we are interested in our responsibility for the environment as Christians and as concerned individuals.
+A couple of years ago, prompted by the War on Waste program on the ABC, some of us got together to talk about why we are interested in our responsibility for the environment as Christians and as concerned individuals.
 We know that we reflect a wider concern within our congregation.
 Our church life profile from the recent survey tells us that there is not one of us who thinks that, as Christians, we do not have a responsibility to care for the environment.
 While 74% of us said we are active, 26% said that they were not.